Mughal style interior design: basics and inspiration

 • Materials & Textures

-Marble, often combined with semi-precious stones for intricate inlay work, was a preferred material for flooring, tabletops and decorative panels.
+Marble, often combined with semi-precious stones for detailed inlay work, was a preferred material for flooring, tabletops and decorative panels.
 For furniture and wall décor, the type of wood known as teak or rosewood features a smooth finish and delicate carvings.
 Luxurious textiles, such as silk, velvet and hand-embroidered cottons gently layer drapery, cushions and upholstery.
 Brass and copper in lighting fixtures, trays and vases.
 Stone jaali work (lattice screens) Rugs with Persian or Indian motifs complete the look, adding yet another layer of texture.
 They turn the room into an experience, especially considering how much emphasis Mughals put on art and fabric craftsmanship.

 • Furniture & Silhouettes

-Furniture pieces in Mughal rooms possess elegant curves, intricate carvings and a substantial presence.
+Furniture pieces in Mughal rooms possess elegant curves, detailed carvings and a substantial presence.
 Sofas and daybeds, which borrow from the divan tradition, are usually low and long-lined forms with cushions or bolsters.
 The tops are often inlaid and the legs may be adorned with motifs such as latticework or floral patterns.
-Headboards and screens are also sometimes adorned with intricate woodwork.
+Headboards and screens are also sometimes adorned with detailed woodwork.
 Wingback chairs, ottomans and benches often have turned legs or scalloped details to mimic the arches of Mughal architecture.
 Finishes are typically rich and elegant—wood is either stained dark or painted in deep tones.
 Proportions strike a balance between comfort and drama; the furniture looks inviting but always purposeful.
-The silhouettes are classic and elegant, meant to seamlessly blend into today’s luxury homes for everyday use.
+The silhouettes are classic and elegant, meant to naturally blend into today’s luxury homes for everyday use.

 • Decor & Accessories

 Hand-painted pottery and ceramics (often in turquoise or cobalt glazes) look at home on shelves and tables.
-Mirrors, often framed with intricate lattice or floral patterns, not only reflect light but also enhance the sense of space.
+Mirrors, framed with lattice or carved floral patterns, not only reflect light but also enhance the sense of space.
 Textiles, such as embroidered cushions, heavy silk curtains and lavish throws, provide the characteristic saturated color and ornate pattern.
 Lanterns and pendant lights made from colored glass or filigree metal provide a warm glow.
-Wall hangings (miniature paintings, tapestries) use historical references for storytelling.
+Wall hangings (miniature paintings, wall hangings) use historical references for storytelling.
 Brass trays, vases and small statuary add a touch of elegance and often feature historical motifs.
 With each layer, any room becomes a living palace, making the look easy to adapt for a contemporary home.

 • Architectural Features